-Banning abortions after six weeks' gestation will result in delays in obtaining abortions, increased use of unsafe self-managed abortion methods - that is, self-managed methods other than procuring appropriate medications through licensed providers - and an increased likelihood that patients will be forced to continue pregnancies to term.
+Banning abortions at six weeks' gestation will result in delays in obtaining abortions, increased use of self-managed abortion methods, and an increased likelihood that patients will be forced to continue pregnancies to term.
 All of these consequences entail significant health risks.